AstringentBeet/wp_custom_block_plugin/README.md

     - Basically CRUD methods applied to routes.

 Wordpress only grants creating users to administrators due to security risks.
 To enable annonymous users to create an account and login, creating a custom endpoint seems to be the way to go.

+### 06/01/2024
+Designed for sending data from webpages, REST API holds information in a way similar to an HTML document, most notably using a Header and Body.
+- Headers Store meta information, such as:
+    - IP
+    - Browser information
+    - HTTP methods used
+- Bodys store data that the website, mores sepcifcially the user, will use/see
+    - Form Content
+    - General Content